run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/use/configuration-item-availability.md

 title: Verifying Availability Process

-Description: This functionality is intended to verify the availability of CI.
+Description: This functionality is intended to verify the availability of the CI.

 # Verifying Availability Process

-This functionality is intended to verify the availability of CI.
+This functionality is intended to verify the availability of the CI.

 The Availability process captures incidents, releases, changes and events information to make the projection of services and events availability.